Skip to content

 • Convergence: Crisis Book One

-Collects Convergence: Batman And The Outsiders #1-2, Convergence: Adventures Of Superman #1-2, Convergence: Green Lantern Corps #1-2, Convergence: Superboy And The Legion Of Super-Heroes #1-2 And Convergence: Hawkman #1-2.
+Collects Convergence: Batman And The Outsiders #1-2, Convergence: Adventures Of Superman #1-2, Convergence: Green Lantern Corps #1-2, Convergence: Superboy And The Legion Of Super-Heroes #1-2, and Convergence: Hawkman #1-2.

 Following the end of the Rebirth era, Black Lightning appeared with The Signal and The Outsiders within the pages of the anthology book Batman: Urban Legends–in the stories “The Caretaker” (Urban Legends #1-3), “The Fearful” (Urban Legends #8-9), “The Signal and the Outsiders” (Urban Legends #18-19).
+Jefferson Pierce had a short story in DC Power – A Celebration (2023), but that’s mostly it for a while.
+As a matter of fact, during the Infinite Frontier and the Dawn of DC eras, the character was severely underutilized, only making cameos in the crowd of superheroes during events.

 Did we forget an important issue?
 Did we make a mistake?
 Let us know in the comments!